GSA/cto-website/_guides/agile_investment_discovery_phase_checklist.md

     * Approach defined for PoC
     * PoC Measures of Success
     * High-level features prioritized
+    * Technical requirements to conduct PoC are identified and acquired, if PoC is to be pursued
+* Key personnel resources and skill sets identified and secured
     * Committed Team Member & Stakeholder participation
-* Assigned/committed Product Owner from the Business Team identified
+    * Product Owner from the Business Team identified and committed
     * Assigned Scrum Master
     * Agile coaching support and guidance approved
-* Defined approach for PoC
-* Key personnel resources and skill sets identified and secured
-* Technical requirements to conduct PoC are identified and acquired, if PoC is to be pursued

 *Users*

 * Types of users of the new request identified (e.g. Employees only, employees and contractors, partners and public, etc)?
-* Has the number of people the request will serve been estimated?
+* Number of people the request will serve is estimated?
-* Has the type of user roles been stated (e.g. One type of user, user and administrators, more than 2 types of users, etc.)?
+* Type of user roles defined (e.g. One type of user, user and administrators, more than 2 types of users, etc.)?

 *Data*

-* Has the type of data the request will work with been identified? (e.g. No Data, Structured Data OR/AND Unstructured Data)
+* Type of data the request will work with identified? (e.g. No Data, Structured Data OR/AND Unstructured Data)
-* Has the condition of the data been specified? (e.g. format, data size, frequency of capture, current storage)
+* Condition of the data specified? (e.g. format, data size, frequency of capture, current storage)

 *Security*

-* Has it been determined if PII or Payment Card Information (e.g. credit card numbers) will be stored?
+* PII or Payment Card Information need determined (e.g. credit card numbers) will be stored?
-* Has it been stated if the request should leverage Single Sign-on (SSO)?

 *Environment and Integration*

-* Will there be a need for integration with other systems?
+* Need for integration with other systems identified?